kriszyp/msgpackr/README.md

 # msgpackr

 The msgpackr package is an extremely fast MessagePack NodeJS/JavaScript implementation.
-At the time of writing, it is significantly faster than any other known implementations, faster than Avro (for JS), and generally even faster than native JSON.stringify/parse.
+At the time of writing, it is significantly faster than any other known implementations, faster than Avro (for JS), and generally faster than native JSON.stringify/parse.
 It also includes an optional record extension (the `r` in msgpackr), for defining record structures that makes MessagePack even faster and more compact, often over twice as fast as even native JSON functions and several times faster than other JS implementations.

 ## Basic Usage